 PENNSAUKEN, N.J.
 (WPVI) -- The Delaware River Port Authority has reopened one lane on the Betsy Ross Bridge ramp from Route 90 east to Route 130, which had been shut down for several days following a tanker truck explosion.

 The ramp reopened at 5:00 p.m.
 Friday.

 The DRPA says effective immediately, wide load vehicles are prohibited from the ramp.

 Work is scheduled to continue over the course of the next several weeks to restore the ramp.

-The accident happened around 11:00 a.m. on the northbound ramp from Route 90 to Route 130.
+It was around 11:00 a.m.
+Monday when a tanker truck carrying 8,000 gallons of fuel overturned and burst into flames on the northbound ramp from Route 90 to Route 130.

-30 homes were evacuated.
-Firefighters worked to contain the roadside inferno.
+30 homes were evacuated as firefighters worked to contain the roadside inferno.